nushastro/website/docs/celestial/gravitation/gravitational_potential.md

 # Gravitational Potential and Potential Energy

+!!!
+Warning

+    **All** of this is directly copied from Year 4 Physics Chapter 4 notes

 ## Gravitational Potential Energy $U$

 Before we define Gravitational potential energy, we first have to observe that it requires energy to make an object move away from another (e.g. trying to keep anything up in the air, away from Earth requires energy)